criscollazos/cybersecurity-project-1/README.md

 - Install Docker
 - Download Image
 - Configure container
+- Create playbook to install container with docker and Filebeat and Metricbeat.
 - Run playbook to launch the container

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.